Anatolt/vacancies_names/readme.md

 # LinkedIn Job Scraper

-A Python script that scrapes job titles and locations from LinkedIn and other job posting URLs.
+A Python script that scrapes job titles, locations, and descriptions from LinkedIn and other job posting URLs.

 ## Features

-- Extracts job titles and locations from LinkedIn job postings
+- Extracts job titles, locations, and descriptions from LinkedIn job postings
 - Supports both LinkedIn and generic job posting URLs
 - Handles LinkedIn authentication and attempts to reuse sessions using `linkedin_auth.json`
 - Exports results to CSV format
+- Debug mode to save HTML content and screenshots for troubleshooting

 ## Prerequisites